 In addition to the DOE, PHIUS has also established strategic relationships with key organizations including RESNET and the Home Innovation Research Labs, among others.
-The organization has received funding from the Richard King Mellon Foundation, the New York State Energy Research and Development Authority (NYSERDA) and the John D. and Katherine T. MacArthur Foundation.
+The organization has received funding from the Richard King Mellon Foundation, the New York State Energy Research and Development Authority (NYSERDA) and the John D. and Catherine T. MacArthur Foundation.